...

 • Attend therapeutic sessions as necessary.

-• Find out when and where local support groups for heroin addiction meet.
+• Find out when and where local support groups for addiction meet.

 • Watch out for indications of heroin relapse.